opentelekomcloud-docs/tag-management-service/umn/source/getting_started/adding_tags_to_cloud_resources.rst

 Checking Whether a Tag Takes Effect
 -----------------------------------

-If you have added a tag to a resource, you can check whether the tag takes effect by search for the resource with the added tag.
+If you have added a tag to a resource, you can check whether the tag takes effect by searching for the resource with the added tag.

 #.
 Log in to the management console.